kordastilab/ImmunoCluster/README.md

     ## Mapping data to SOM

-The clustering identities are stored in the metadata data frame.
+The clustering identities are stored in the metadata dataframe.
 The per cell membership of the 100 SOM codes is stored under som\_codes and the respective clusterings are stored under flowsom\_cc\_k(k=n).
-We can vizualise the clustering or any other metatdata on the dimnesionality plot using the function metadataPlot() (which maps to UMAP by default).
+We can vizualise the clustering or any other metatdata on the dimnesionality plot using the function metadataPlot() (which maps to UMAP by default but can specify of dimension reductions that are stored like tSNE).
 We can also vizualise the abundance of each cluster as a proportion of total cells per sample using the plotAbundance() function.

 ``` r